Thank you for reading our post, please rate this article at the end.

 Comfort is one of the key elements of the best camping mats.
 Getting a bad night’s sleep instantly ruins your trip.

-And in the more extreme environments where water infiltration or snow/ice is involved, the right sleeping pad for camping should have a waterproof barrier.
-It could be a PVC tarp, foam slab, or any other base layer for the pad to rest on.
+In more extreme environments where water infiltration or snow/ice is involved, the right sleeping pad for camping should have a waterproof barrier.
+This barrier could be a PVC tarp, foam slab, or any other base layer on which the pad rests.

 Weight